scalawithcats/scala-with-cats/src/pages/codata/infinite.md

 ## Structural Corecursion and Infinite Codata

-In this section we'll explore structural corecursion using an example that illustrates infinite codata: streams of elements.
+In this section we'll explore structural corecursion with an example that shows codata representing an: streams of elements.
 These are the codata equivalent of lists, except where a list must have a finite length a stream's length can be unbounded.

 Let's start by reviewing structural corecursion.
 We previously looked at structural corecursion when we were producing data.
 We saw that structural corecursion works by considering all the possible outputs, which are the constructors of the algebraic data type, and then working out the conditions under which we'd call each constructor.
 It's similar for codata, but instead of considering each possible constructor we instead consider each method or function in the codata type, and what it's implementation should be.